--2020 Annual Report: To view the 2020 Annual Report for the Ethics Commission, click here.

 --Lobbyist spending: To view a summary of lobbyist spending for the January 1, 2021, to April 30, 2021, reporting period, click here.

---2016 Lobbyist Directory: To view a pdf copy of the Directory, click here.
+--Lobbyist Directory: To view the West Virginia Lobbyist directory, click here.